China Eastern crash: What do we know so far?

 What's happening now?

+Chinese investigators have invited US aviation experts to join the investigation, as the Boeing plane was manufactured in the US.

-More than 600 workers and volunteers continue to scour the hillside near Wuzhou, battling wet weather and flooded terrain in a difficult recovery mission.
+Meanwhile, more than 600 workers and volunteers continue to scour the hillside near Wuzhou, battling wet weather and flooded terrain in a difficult recovery mission.

-Four days on from the crash, there's been no sign of survivors, though human remains have been found.
+There has been no sign of survivors, though human remains have been found.
 But Chinese officials have still not officially declared the number of dead.

 China Eastern has said they are offering help to 110 families who have "suffered a loss".